tushardashpute/prom-thanos/README.md

 **4. Install prometheus with thanos sidecar.**

+The [thanos sidecar](https://thanos.io/tip/components/sidecar.md/) command runs a component that gets deployed along with a Prometheus instance.
+This allows sidecar to optionally upload metrics to object storage and allow Queriers to query Prometheus data with common, efficient StoreAPI.

 **These are the changes which we need to add to add thanos sidecar to the prometheus.**

     thanos:         # add Thanos Sidecar